nuk/GildedRose-Kata/README.md

 B-3-0
 ======

 The head manager is happy with the results.
-So much so that he heard your complaints about the code and allowed you to decide what to do next.
-You have 25 minutes to work on one (or several) of the following tasks:
+So much so that he listened to your ongoing complaints about the code and allowed you to decide what to do next.
+You have 25 minutes to work on one (or several) of these tasks:

- - Improve the code quality, so others have less trouble working on the code than you.
+ - Improve the code quality, so others have less trouble working with ths code than you did.
  - Develop new features:
-  - The Gilded Rose is a top of class facilitie, so items with zero quality should be removed from the stock.
-This will help to place a re-supply order and restablish the inventory.
+  - The Gilded Rose is a top of class facility, so items with zero quality should be removed from the stock.
+This will help to place a re-supply order and adjust the inventory.
-  - If an item appears more the 30 times in the list for more than 10 days, its quality must be decreased in half, as a sale offer to free inventory.
+  - If an item appears more the 30 times in the list for more than 10 days, its quality must be decreased in half, as a sale offer for sunk cost inventory.

 ----